abhrac/nci/README.md

 # Learning Conditional Invariances through Non-Commutativity
 Official implementation of "[Learning Conditional Invariances through Non-Commutativity](https://openreview.net/forum?id=tUVG9nGzgE&noteId=2XWklnrtBv)", ICLR 2024.

+The current version provides a non-commutative version of Domain Adversarial Neural Networks.
+In theory, any invariance learning algorithm that has an associated commutative operator (Definition 2 in the main paper), can be adapted to have an NCI variant.

 ## Environment Setup

 1. Clone the project repository: